Please help us ensure everyone has a pleasant experience.

-Tauranga Festival aims to provide a safe environment for everyone attending the Festival.
-All events are open to the public, and people of all ages attend and participate.
-At all times, responsibility for care and supervision of children attending the Festival in any capacity rests with their parents/carers or with other adults to whom their parents/carers have entrusted this responsibility.
-Festival personnel are charged with the smooth running of events and will not, under any circumstances, act in loco parentis.
-Similarly, responsibility for vulnerable adults attending the Festival rests with their carers who should make any arrangements necessary for them to be accompanied when attending the Festival.
+SWT aims to provide a safe environment for everyone attending our events and the Festival.
+All events are open to the public, and people of all ages attend and participate (unless stated otherwise).
+At all times, responsibility for care and supervision of under aged children attending events or the Festival in any capacity rests with their parents/carers or with other adults to whom their parents/carers have entrusted this responsibility.
+Our crew and personnel are charged with the smooth running of events and will not, under any circumstances, act in loco parentis.
+Similarly, responsibility for vulnerable adults attending events of the Festival rests with their carers who should make any arrangements necessary for them to be accompanied when attending the Festival.

 An individual or group may need a facility or consideration that would not normally be required by, or apply to, a majority of participants.
-Tauranga STEM Festival seeks to meet these needs wherever practicable, but can only do so if such requirements are notified sufficiently in advance to allow necessary arrangements to be made.
+SWT and our partners seeks to meet these needs wherever practicable, but can only do so if such requirements are notified sufficiently in advance to allow necessary arrangements to be made.
 In certain circumstances it may be that suitable arrangements cannot be made on the desired occasion and, in these cases, the notifier will be advised accordingly.
-Anyone with such requirements should contact the Festival organising team to discuss and agree arrangements.
+Anyone with such requirements should contact the organising team to discuss and agree arrangements.

-Festival personnel comprise of organisers and volunteers.
+Festival and event personnel comprise of organisers and volunteers.
 Volunteers are recruited and refereed by the Organising team or the voluntary organisers.
-A record is kept of each volunteer’s contact details and a short Job Description is issued to each steward when they sign in at the Festival.
-During the Festival, badges showing name and designation are issued to all personnel.
-A record is kept of organisers and volunteers on duty at each Festival session.
+A record is kept of each volunteer’s contact details and a short Job Description is issued to each steward when they sign in at the Festival or event.
+During the any event, badges showing name and designation are issued to all personnel.
+A record is kept of organisers and volunteers on duty at each Festival or event session.

 Lost Children Policy

-A Meeting Point for lost children or vulnerable adults will available at the event, which will be located at the entrances of one of the main site (TBC).
+A Meeting Point for lost children or vulnerable adults will available at all events, which will be located at the entrances of one of the main site or at the main entrances.
 Please notify a volunteer, event organiser or steward if you become separated from a family member.